Aimeedeer/org-notes/content/reading/how-to-read-and-write.md

 ## How to write {#how-to-write}

-Very well written, and I learned a lot from
 Timothy Roscoe’s paper on “[Writing reviews for systems conferences](http://people.inf.ethz.ch/troscoe/pubs/review-writing.pdf)”.
 This is the paper worth reading many times, and follow his practice.